nalzok/fellow-go/README.md

 3. Since John is near the Diao's, he would receive a push notification from our platform.
 4. John, being interested, takes Mary's order, and they start discussing the details via IM.
 The platform would then provide relevant information like items' average transaction prices, when possible.
 5. Mary stores money to the platform with the amount they've agreed upon.
 She can also use her balance, if she has any.
-6. John buys a Diao's fried rice, and brings it to Mary,
+6. John buys a Diao's fried rice, and brings it to Mary.
 7. The system gives the money to John (i.e. paying him directly or adding the amount to his balance, depending on John's preference), after Mary confirms she has received the good.